新万博体育下载_万博体育app【投注官网】

 Student Theses and Projects

-We often have topics for Bachelor and Master theses or student projects (e.g., project or research module in BSc and MSc study programmes of the university) available in our research area.
+We supervise Bachelor and Master theses or student projects (e.g., project or research module in BSc and MSc study programmes of the university) in 3D computer vision, robot learning, and robot perception.

 ?

-Please see the list of topic areas below.
+Please see further details on the topics below.
 If you find one or several of the topic areas interesting for your thesis/project, please do not hesitate to ask us about possible topics via email (see contact details below)!
-Please also include your BSc/MSc transcripts so we can assess your background.
+Please also include your BSc/MSc transcripts so we can assess your prior knowledge.

 ?

-From time to time, we also announce specific topics in our Oberseminar course in Digicampus.
+Some topics are announced in our Oberseminar course in Digicampus.

 Robot Perception